VMBlakelock/saute-and-skewers-greekfood/README.md

 My mentor Spencer Barriball for his profound knowledge and assistance in the development of the website.

-For additional support and guidance Tutor support guided me.
+For additional support and guidance Tutor Support guided me.

 The developers own personal experiences during the creation and development of this project.